emmawalks/105-unit-3/README.md

 This data subset gives data on the 17 highest scoring food index counties in the state of Florida.

+# A visual demonstration comparing the standard food environment index to the real food environment indexes in Florida counties

 # Using the data

 After following the tutorial, people should be able to replicate this process to study other contributors of food security or other affected counties or regions.